 I'm a recent convert to banana bread having somehow overlooked it for years until recently when a local independent coffee started baking it homemade every day and it was the delicious smell that lured me in!

-I clearly don't have to tell you how delicious it is by the fact you're reading this.
+I clearly don't have to tell you how delicious it is by the fact you're reading this, and due to it using fresh banana there is some health benefits.
 So...

 Once you’ve baked your banana bread, however, you are left with the conundrum of how to store it.
 Get this wrong and your moist, delicious banana bread could become dry and tasteless.